Well how about that. Getting it done, internet.

 ICYMI: it’s your Saturday content recap!
-Because it’s the 50th anniversary of Doctor Who, guys.
+Because this still confuses the hell out of me.

 Blog: I wrote about the in-between, and all the things connected to it